AK-154/Excel-Projects/VBA/README.md

 ```

-# Login Form
+### LoginButton_Click
-This code runs when the workbook is opened.
-It hides all sheets except the "Intro" sheet and shows the login form.
+This code runs when the user clicks the login button on the form:

 ```vba
 Private Sub Label1_Click()